 - 2 green chilies, more if you like

 - 1 cup (~250g) canned tomatoes, or 2 medium sized tomatoes

 - 4 teaspoons ground coriander

 - 1 teaspoon garam masala

-- 2 cups hot water
+- 2 cups hot water, see notes

 To finish off